dhh1128/codecraft.co/small-files-are-your-friends.md

 <strong>Named scopes and cognitive complexity</strong>

 The case for small functions is more discussed than the case for small files, and it has been made by almost every luminary in computer science.
-My colleague immediately conceded it, and I won't repeat it here--but I will claim that many of the same arguments apply to files as well, because <em>files as well as functions are an important named scope in software development</em>.
+My colleague immediately conceded it, and I won't repeat it here &mdash; but I will claim that many of the same arguments apply to files as well, because <em>files as well as functions are an important named scope in software development</em>.
 This in turn suggests some constraints on files with respect to cognitive complexity.

 Studies of memory and human attention consistently demonstrate that <a title="short-term memory and cognitive complexity" href="http://www.simplypsychology.org/short-term-memory.html" target="_blank">we think best about small sets</a>.
 This fact is reflected by the amount of detail visible within any given named scope, both in programming and in other thought tasks.
 How many top-level menus in the average application?
 Colors in most cultures' divisions of the rainbow?
 Parameters in an easy-to-understand function?
 Sections in the average book store?
 Steps in easy-to-follow driving directions?
 (There's a whole field called cognitive ergonomics that explores why these questions always have similar answers.)